Bitcoin and other virtual currencies

 Is it easy to make a gift of virtual currency?

 Yes.
 Whether you plan to give one virtual currency or one thousand, it is easy to give your virtual currency to us.

 Consult with us before making your gift

-It is important that you discuss with us the bitcoin you are considering for donation before you make your gift.
+It is important that you discuss with us the virtual currency you are considering for donation before you make your gift.
 We want to be sure that we can accept it.
 Also, we will want to discuss with you what will happen to your property once we receive it.
 We want to be sure we will be able to carry out your wishes.
 This discussion will also help you anticipate the likely tax benefits of your gift.